 Use High Strength Precast Concrete Spun Piles

 High strength precast spun concrete piles have an economical advantage over conventional solid concrete friction piles in terms of quality, Strength and speed of construction.
-Moreover, these piles are best suited where there is no requirement of high shear and tension resistance and less active aseismic zones where load transfer is envisaged through skin friction.
+Moreover, these piles are best suited where there is no requirement of high shear and tension resistance and less active seismic zones where load transfer is envisaged through skin friction.

 TCE has been providing detail engineering services for green and brown field projects which include ISBL, OSBL and Infrastructure facilities.
 As part of detail engineering services, TCE studies soil parameters and recommends most appropriate foundation solution.

 On one of the ongoing project overseas, after completing the soil investigation, it was observed that load carrying capacity of the soil is very poor as compared to the load of the building.
 Depending upon the soil parameters, N-values and Bore log data, friction piles were recommended by TCE for foundation system.

 Type of Friction Piles

 Since the superstructure load is being transferred to ground using friction between soil and concrete surface, TCE recommended adopting Pre-cast (pre-stressed) spun concrete pipes as friction piles.
 Moreover, the site is located in non-seismic active zone and there was no requirement of high shear and tension resistance, which is most conducive site condition to adopt high strength, pre-tensioned spun concrete pile foundation.
 The pile capacities worked out considering ultimate skin friction and ultimate end bearing with factor of safety.